BUYING A PROPERTY IN THE TURKISH REPUBLIC OF NORTHERN CYPRUS (TRNC)

 - If you have the title deeds to property in your name, the title deeds (original) and photocopy.
 If you have purchased a property under Contract of Sale, but have not yet received the title deeds to the property, the Contracts of Sale (original) and photocopy.
 If you are living in rented accommodation the Tenancy Agreement (original) and photocopy.

 - A letter from your local village chief (Muhtar as they are known in Turkish) to say that you reside in his village.
 This letter is called Ikametgah Belgesi in Turkish.
-You can usually find your Muhtar in the centre of the village where you live near to the local municipality (belediye in Turkish) building or the post office.
+You can usually find your Muhtar in the center of the village where you live near to the local municipality (belediye in Turkish) building or the post office.

 - Bank documents showing that you have a TRNC bank account which has sufficient funds or a regular income to enable you to support yourself in the TRNC without working.